OpenNTI/nti.docs.platform.enduser/adminguide/sitecredit.rst

 Create credit types to award for course completion.
 You can also award credit manually for any occasion.

-.. note: Learn more about how learners interact with progress, certificates, and credit within the User Guide: https://help.nextthought.com/userguide/Progress_Certs_Credit.html
+.. note:: Learn more about how learners interact with progress, certificates, and credit within the User Guide: https://help.nextthought.com/userguide/Progress_Certs_Credit.html

 Create Credit Options
 ---------------------

 **To create site-wide course credit options,**

-1. Click on the admin tools in the upper right-hand corner.
+1. Click on the Admin Panel in the upper right-hand corner of your homepage.
-2. Click on the “Advanced” tab.
+2. Click on the “Configuration” tab.
-3. Click on the “Transcripts” tab.
+3. Click on the “Certificates, Transcripts, and Course Credit” subtab.
+4. Scroll down to Credit Types.

    - **NEW:** Click “Add New Type” to define credit for the site.
 Type in type and units.
 This is now selectable for instructors to add to courses.
    - **EDIT:** You can remove a credit type by selecting the “x” button or you can select a current type and edit it.